w-bonelli/w-bonelli.github.io/_posts/2019-12-6-tornados-in-space.md

 > (spacetornado) $ python -m spacy download en_core_web_sm
 ```

-Now to assemble the thing.
-We'll have 3 little modules (create a directory `src/` and drop them in):
+We'll have 3 little modules and a CLI:

 - `operations.py`: SpaCy operations
 - `handlers.py`: Tornado request handlers
-- `host.py`: Tornado server
+- `server.py`: Tornado server

----
+- `spacetornado`: CLI

 ##### `operations.py`

 Here we'll wrap SpaCy with a bit of code to mold responses.
-We'll have 4 methods:
+We'll have 4 operations:

 - tokens (everything)
 - noun_chunks (all your nouns are belong to me)